wx2228/Roomies/README.md

 * Info Center
 You can find your roommates' and landlord contact information, your lease, your roommates' agreement.

-This is my first java project, I will continue working on this, as learning new tech at the same time.
+I will continue working on this, as learning new tech at the same time.

 ##To Do List